 It is a mixture of small particles of rocks, decaying living organisms or humus which is a dark color organic matter and partially decomposed plant and animal bodies which we term as detritus in conservation and judicious use of natural resources.
 Soil also contains useful microorganisms which makes the soil nutritive.
 A-biotic components like air, water, minerals are also present in the soil.
 Availability of microorganism, humus and organic matter decide the quality of the soil.
-Topsoil is the uppermost layer of the soil . the quality of this layer decides the biodiversity of a particular area
+Topsoil is the uppermost layer of the soil .
+The quality of this layer decides the biodiversity of a particular area IN HYDROSPHERE.

-QUESTIONS ON CONSERVATION AND JUDICIOUS USE OF NATURAL RESOURCES
+QUESTIONS ON CONSERVATION AND JUDICIOUS USE OF NATURAL RESOURCES IN HYDROSPHERE